 entrepreneur, author, researcher

 Matt Trevithick worked as the Director of Communications at the American University of Afghanistan from 2010 to 2014.
 Previously, he worked at the American University of Iraq.
-He is currently the co-founder and director of research at SREO Research in Turkey, which analyzes aid effectiveness and impact for the United Nations, the World Food Programme, and dozens of NGOs involved in the regional refugee humanitarian response to ensure aid is getting to those who need it most.
+In 2013, he co-founded SREO Consulting, headquartered in Turkey, which analyzes aid effectiveness and impact for the United Nations, the World Food Programme, and dozens of NGOs involved in the regional refugee humanitarian response to ensure aid is getting to those who need it most.
 He is currently its Managing Partner.

 His first book is the autobiography of Afghanistan's first Minister of Higher Education after the fall of the Taliban, with a foreword written by US Ambassador Ryan Crocker.